Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 Secondary SMD (Stereotypic Movement Disorder)

 The secondary type of SMD is involved when the movements are seen alongside other developmental conditions.
-Secondary type is commonly associated with conditions such as Autism Spectrum Disorder (ASD), intellectual disability, or Sensory Processing Disorder.
+The secondary type is commonly associated with conditions such as Autism Spectrum Disorder (ASD), intellectual disability or Sensory Processing Disorder.
 Movements in the secondary type can be more intense compared to those in the primary type.

 The severity and impact of both types of SMD can differ depending on the intensity of symptoms and the presence of any underlying condition.